laher/goxc/README.md

 Thanks to [dchest](https://github.com/dchest) for the tidy-up and adding the zip feature, and [matrixik](https://bitbucket.org/matrixik) for his improvements and input.

 **NOTE: Version 0.5.0 (2013-03-24) is a major change.
-Please follow wiki links, [e.g. upgrading to 0.5](https://github.com/laher/goxc/wiki/upgrading-0.5) for more information!**
+If you are using config files, please [read about the changes](https://github.com/laher/goxc/wiki/upgrading-0.5) for more information!**

 Installation
 --------------